liqd/a4-cookiecutter/README.md

 # a4-cookiecutter

-This is a [cookiecutter template](https://cookiecutter.readthedocs.io/en/latest/) that can be used to set up a participation platform using our participation library [adhocracy4](https://github.com/liqd/adhocracy4) and CMS [wagtail](https://wagtail.io/).
+This is a [cookiecutter template](https://cookiecutter.readthedocs.io/en/latest/) that can be used to set up a participation platform using our participation library [adhocracy4](https://github.com/liqd/adhocracy4) and the CMS [wagtail](https://wagtail.io/).

 When using the cookiecutter a new [django](https://www.djangoproject.com/) project with all functionalities already in place will be created.
 After the setup you can start customizing the platform for your own needs.